jakubciszak/rule-engine/README.md

 Supported operators are `+` (addition), `-` (subtraction), `.` (concatenation) and `=` (assignment).
 Values starting with `var.` reference variables from the evaluation context.

+When using `JsonRule`, specify actions under the `actions` key alongside the rule expression or within each rule of a ruleset.

 ### JsonRule format